Captain Halpin's Hostel, Wicklow Town, Ireland

 The Pirate Haus Inn and Hostel, St Augustine, Florida, USA

 As St Augustine is regarded as the oldest city in America, it is no surprise it has a haunted hostel.
 The Pirate Haus is located on Treasury Street, and just up the street stood the old Spanish Treasury, to which Robert Searles and his band of pirates would have headed in their raid of 1668.
 Staff in the hostel have experienced things falling off shelves for no apparent reason.
 Then other things that wouldn’t have moved in weeks, months would suddenly fall to the floor, sometimes breaking, sometimes not.
 Other guests have reported seeing strange blue lights in Room 6.

 All ghost tours in St Augustine stop outside the Pirate Haus to tell the tale of Estefania de Cigarroa, who ran out of a house with her baby sister in her arms during Searle's Raid, only to be shot for her trouble.
 Estefania reportedly lived, but her sister died.
 The house where they lived may have stood on the spot where the hostel is.

-There is no doubting that hostels are the most unique form of accommodation in the world.
-Some are in tree houses, others are on the beach, but with Halloween just around the corner, you may be interested in some of Hostelworld.com's haunted hostels.
+There is no doubting that hostels are the most unique form of accommodation in the world and you can search and book your hostel using our fantastic mobile-app which will help make your travels easy.
+You can even book a hostel in a tree house, perhaps you would prefer the beach, but with Halloween just around the corner, you may be interested in some of Hostelworld.com's haunted hostels.